kendrak922/hopeact/wordpress/wp-content/themes/hopeact/README.md

 #### SASS Partials

 This theme uses the most up to date method of using partials in Sass, [Sass Modules](https://sass-lang.com/blog/the-module-system-is-launched).
 You will find Sass members included with [@use](https://sass-lang.com/documentation/at-rules/use) and [@forward](https://sass-lang.com/documentation/at-rules/forward) rules instead of@use rules.
 When creating and using new Sass members, Be aware that the @use and @forward at-rules don't make members globally available the same way@use does.
-Read more about Sass Modules in [the ljibrary documentation](https://the-ljibrary.fjorgedigital.com/books/cssscss/page/learning-sass).

 #### SASS Variables